spyrostheodoridis/strabo/README.md

 The anaximander library can be used for creating biodiversity oriented maps for the web (or for scientific publications).
 The module is written in Javascript.
 It takes advantage of the powerful d3.js visualization library (https://d3js.org/) and the HTML canvas element (https://www.w3schools.com/html/html5_canvas.asp) for efficient handling of big raster data sets.
-It aims at providing researchers with a tool to accurately and effectively visualize spatial information
+It aims at providing researchers with a tool to accurately and effectively visualize spatial information.

 The library is divided in several modules that all depend on a basic module (the baseMap function).
-In the baseMap module, the user defines the map projections and extent.
+In the baseMap module the user defines the map projection and extent.
 All other modules rely on this information to plot features and images.
 The style of the elements can be partly defined using CSS rules.
 Style definitions will be extended in future versions.
 Additionally, all the modules that use custom colors, export the color scale information that can be used by the plotColBar module (color legend).